puckvg/learning/hw7.md

 - Save QM7 to SQLAcademy
 - What is SQLAcademy? what is relationship to database?

+- First looking at regular SQL with khanacademy

+# SQL Basics
 ##  What are databases / what is SQL?
 - A database stores data and has functionality for adding, modifying and querying data, fast
 - Relational database : stores data in a table. row is an item, column is properties
 - Relational database makes it easy to relates between tables